-POP directed tissue acquisition has been shown to be very useful in distinguishing benign from malignant PD strictures.
-Jung et al[39] prospectively evaluated 18 patients who had indeterminate ductal abnormalities using POP with brush cytology and biopsy (EUS used in 3 patients only).
-They confirmed neoplasia in 7 and chronic pancreatitis in 8.
+POP-directed tissue acquisition has been shown to be very useful in distinguishing benign from malignant PD strictures.
+Jung et al[39] prospectively evaluated 18 patients who had indeterminate ductal abnormalities using POP with brush cytology and biopsy (EUS used in three patients only).
+They confirmed neoplasia in seven and chronic pancreatitis in eight.
 Macroscopic features of strictures in chronic pancreatitis include white-gray smooth narrowing without superficial vessels.
 These visual impressions may be critical in distinguishing various etiologies of unexplained pancreatic ductal abnormalities (Table 3).
-Other findings may include turbid pancreatic juice, protein plug, indistinct vascular markings, erythema or rough surface[40].
-Similar findings were noted by Yamao et al[41] where benign stenotic lesions in the PD demonstrated smooth mucosa without protrusions, friability or tumor vessels.
+Other findings may include turbid pancreatic juice, protein plugs, indistinct vascular markings, erythema or rough surfaces[40].
+Similar findings were noted by Yamao et al[41], where benign stenotic lesions in the PD demonstrated smooth mucosa without protrusions, friability or tumor vessels.

-Parbhu et al[22] were successful in dilating 100% strictures in 5 patients in their study and were able to obtain targeted biopsies in 80%.
-Dorsal duct pancreatoscopy (DDP) via minor papilla can be considered in patients with true or pseudo-divisum presenting with indeterminate strictures, which may be inaccessible via major papilla.
-Brauer et al[20] attempted DDP in 5 patients with technical success of 80%.
-One failure was reported inability to obtain biopsy due to acute angulation.
-These studies suggest the possible role of POP in patients with indeterminate pancreatic duct strictures.
+Parbhu et al[22] were successful in dilating 100% strictures in five patients in their study, and were able to obtain targeted biopsies in 80%.
+Dorsal ductal pancreatoscopy (DDP) via minor papilla can be considered in patients with true or pseudo-divisum presenting with indeterminate strictures, which may be inaccessible via major papilla.
+Brauer et al[20] attempted DDP in five patients, with technical success of 80%.
+One failure reported was the inability to obtain biopsies due to acute angulation.
+These studies suggest the possible role of POP in patients with indeterminate PD strictures.

 POP with cytology

-Uehara et al[42] reported early diagnosis of Pancreatic carcinoma in situ (CIS) in their study of 72 patients using POP with cytology.
-Of these, 11 patients had presented with minimal symptoms and abnormal imaging showing dilated PD without any localizing signs seen by other modalities such as EUS/ERP/CT.
-Combination of POP with pancreatoscopic cytology was useful in diagnosing and locating CIS with 100% recurrence free post-operative survival up to median 34 mo.
-Cytology with POP assistance had a better diagnostic yield compared to catheter assisted collection (100% vs 60%).
-Hara et al[33] assessed the value of pancreatic juice cytology in 36 out of 60 patients with low sensitivity of 13% and accuracy of 44% in identifying malignant lesions.
-K-Ras point mutation was noted in 31 out of 36 patients with high conversion regardless of histologic grade, which manifests as low specificity.
-Similar results were elicited from a retrospective study of 103 patients by Yamaguchi[43], who found suboptimal impact of pancreatic juice cytology in differentiating between benign and malignant IPMN.
-The sensitivity was higher for Main PD tumors as compared branch type, 57.9% vs 47.4% with better results when the pancreatic juice was collected by POP as compared to catheter.
-In this study, there was a small additional benefit of cytology even when no high risk lesions were seen on POP as 4 out of 7 patients with no malignant stigmata on POP exam had positive cytology.
-Nagayoshi et al[35] also compared regular pancreatic cytology with irrigation cytology with reported sensitivity and specificity of 67% and 100% respectively.
+Uehara et al[42] reported the early diagnosis of pancreatic carcinoma in situ (CIS) in their study of 72 patients using POP with cytology.
+Of these, 11 patients had presented with minimal symptoms and abnormal imaging, showing dilated PD without any localizing signs seen by other modalities such as EUS/ERP/CT.
+A combination of POP with pancreatoscopic cytology was useful in diagnosing and locating CIS, with 100% recurrence-free post-operative survival up to a median of 34 mo.
+Cytology with POP assistance had a better diagnostic yield compared to catheter-assisted collection (100% vs 60%).
+Hara et al[33] assessed the value of pancreatic juice cytology in 36 out of 60 patients, with low sensitivity of 13% and accuracy of 44% in identifying malignant lesions.
+K-Ras point mutations were noted in 31 out of 36 patients with high conversion regardless of histologic grade, which manifests as low specificity.
+Similar results were elicited from a retrospective study of 103 patients by Yamaguchi[43], who found a suboptimal impact of pancreatic juice cytology in differentiating between benign and malignant IPMN.
+The sensitivity was higher for main PD tumors as compared to branch type (57.9% vs 47.4%) with better results when the pancreatic juice was collected by POP as compared to catheter.
+In this study, there was a small additional benefit of cytology, even when no high-risk lesions were seen on POP, as 4/7 patients with no malignant stigmata on POP exams had positive cytology.
+Nagayoshi et al[35] also compared regular pancreatic cytology with irrigation cytology, with reported sensitivity and specificity of 67% and 100%, respectively.

-The exact cytological discrimination between benign and malignant lesions is difficult and results from different studies are variable due to diverse reasons including observational bias, location of tumors.
-For this reason, use of pancreatic juice cytology remains controversial although supplementary benefit with other modalities can be appreciated.
-EUS-FNA with the advantage of sampling mural nodules and superior ability to assess branch type lesions has a clear advantage in certain settings.
+The exact cytological discrimination between benign and malignant lesions is difficult, and results from different studies are variable due to diverse reasons that include observational bias and location of tumors.
+For this reason, the use of pancreatic juice cytology remains controversial, although supplementary benefits with other modalities can be appreciated.
+EUS-FNA has the advantage of sampling mural nodules and a superior ability to assess branch-type lesions, which is clearly advantageous in certain settings.

-Intra-operative POP
+Intraoperative POP